juspay/hyperswitch-docs/features/payment-flows-and-management/fraud-blocklist.md

 ## How does Blocklist work at Hyperswitch?

 Currently we support blocking three types of resources i.e. card numbers (payment instrument), card bin, and extended card bin.
+A prerequisite to use this feature is to enable it using the /blocklist API as mentioned below.

 ### For Card Bin and Extended Card Bin: